On your marks, get set… Race 2020

 Ready, steady… oh wait, hang on a minute, I’m just finishing my Mars Bar.
 Yes, the days when I would describe myself as ‘sporty’ are long gone, but even I have to admit that my relationship with multi-pack chocolates has gone way past couch potato stage.
 A few years ago, I was a regular runner, just enough to keep on the trim side of curvy and feel the pleasure of the burn.
 Fast forward to 2019 I managed to complete the Couch To 5K on the same day I badly sprained my ankle.
 The universe is trying to tell me something.

 Well, this year I’m back – whoo hoo! – with what I hope will be a more mature, positive attitude to my health (quick, take the Mars Bar and hide it from me immediately).
-I’m hoping to do a half marathon this year with the aim of feeling fit and buzzy again, and I plan to enjoy the training as much as the races leading up to the intimidating big one.
-But if I can get to the end without the St John’s Ambulance offering me a lie down and Rich Tea biscujit, I’ll be making progress.
+I’m doing a half marathon in October with the aim of feeling fit and buzzy again, and I plan to enjoy the training as much as the races leading up to the intimidating big one.
+But if I can get to the end without the St John’s Ambulance offering me a lie-down and Rich Tea biscuit, I’ll be making progress.

 Fancy giving yourself some fitness motivation too?
 I’ve curated a hit list of the best local (ish) triathlons, runs, and more unusual local events to pique your interest, whatever your ability level.
 Add some cool fitness gear, a sunny day, and let’s do this, people!